 3. Intel Core i3 7100

-With i3 7100 you will also get a chance of using the latest kabylake platform with ddr4 memories.
-DDR4 memories are clocked higher and the more higher clocked memories you will use the more performance you will get with higher end graphics cards as illustrated by DigitalFoundry youtube channel.
-I3 7100 gives equal performance to i5’s when compared in Gpu intensive games and perform very close in CPU intensive games too.
-With 2 cores and 4 threads you will not have any problem in running any game unlike the pentium processors which only have 2 cores.
+With i3 7100 you will also get a chance of using the latest KABYLAKE platform with ddr4 memories.
+DDR4 memories are clocked higher and the higher clocked memories you will use the more performance you will get with higher end graphics cards as illustrated by DigitalFoundry youtube channel.
+I3 7100 gives equal performance to i5’s when compared in GPU intensive games and perform very close in CPU intensive games too.
+With 2 cores and 4 threads, you will not have any problem in running any game, unlike the Pentium processors which only have 2 cores.

 2. Intel Core i5 7400

-I didn’t included the intel core i3 2nd/3rd/4th gen processors because they aren’t worth the money now a days.
-Go for either i3 skylake/kabylake processors or amd fx processors for the same amount of money.
+I didn’t include the intel core i3 2nd/3rd/4th gen processors because they aren’t worth the money nowadays.
+Go for either i3 SKYLAKE/KABYLAKE processors AMD fx processors for the same amount of money.
 Intel core i5 now creates a new tier for gaming.
-Even though they are considered as mid end processors when compared to the i7’s but when it comes to gaming the performance difference between i5’s and i7’s are minimal.
+Even though they are considered as mid-end processors when compared to the i7’s but when it comes to gaming the performance difference between i5’s and i7’s are minimal.

 See:- 600 dollar gaming build.

 This is one of the latest KABYLAKE based seventh generation Intel core i5 processor which is considered as the best power efficient processor as well.
 It uses LGA socket 1151 motherboards and supports ddr4 memories too.
 When compared to the i5 4690k it beats it in overall performance.
 The per watt performance, single-core/multi-core performance and the power efficiency is higher than the previous generation i5’s.
 But the gap between the i5 6600K and 7600K is very minimal.
 The only thing is better performance in rendering applications and video editing softwares.
 Although gaming experience won’t be getting any benefit.